barbacbd/nautical/README.md

 to and from other points.
 - [noaa](./noaa) - The module contains classes to store/utilize/manipulate swell and wave data read in from NOAA's website.
 There are also some extra functions such as getting the sea state based on the current wave height.
+- [tests](./tests) - The module contains the unit tests for the Nautical package.

 ## How to use this module